astronomer/docs/learn/debugging-dags.md

 - Has a unique `dag_id`.
 - Contains either the word `airflow` or the word `dag`.
 The scheduler only parses files fulfilling this condition.
 - Is called when defined with the `@dag` decorator.
-See also [Introduction to Airflow decorators](airflow-decorators.md).
+See also [Introduction to Apache Airflow® decorators](airflow-decorators.md).

 ### Import errors due to dependency conflicts